EMERGING MARKETS-Brazilian stocks inch up after GDP data; steady dollar pressures Latam FX

 By Johann M Cherian

-Dec 5 (Reuters) - Brazil's Bovespa rose among Latin American stock indexes on Tuesday after data showed the region's largest economy surprisingly avoided a contraction, while a steady dollar pressured regional currencies.
+Dec 5 (Reuters) - Brazil's Bovespa rose among Latin American stock indexes on Tuesday after data showed the region's largest economy surprisingly avoided a contraction, while a steady dollar limited gains for regional currencies.

-The Bovespa index .BVSP crawled 0.1% higher in choppy trading and the real BRL= slipped 0.3% after data showed the local economy avoided contraction in the third quarter, extending a run of better-than-expected growth, even as it slowed sharply due to falling investment and the fading impact of a robust harvest to start the year.
+The Bovespa index .BVSProse 0.3% in choppy trading and the real BRL=gained 0.4% against the dollar.

 "Tight policy stance will keep the economy from trend growth pace."

-Among individual movers, Vale VALE3.SA slid 0.9% after the Brazilian mining giant said it expects to produce between 310 million and 320 million metric tons of iron ore in 2024, maintaining the output target for a second year in a row.
+Among individual movers, Vale VALE3.SAdipped 0.8% after the Brazilian mining giant maintained iron ore output targets for a second year in a row.

-More broadly, MSCI's basket of south American currencies .MILA00000CUS dipped 0.5% against the dollar by 1450 GMT.
+More broadly, MSCI's basket of South American currencies .MILA00000CUS was about flat against a stronger dollar =USD.

-Investors await inflation data out of the region's economies later in the week that could determine the outlook for monetary policy by their domestic central banks.

-Markets are also preparing for a flurry of U.S. employment data that could determine the outlook for the U.S. economy and the greenback.
+Investors await inflation data on the region's economies later in the week that could determine the monetary policy outlook of their domestic central banks, as well as a flurry of U.S. employment data for clues on the future of interest rates.
 USD/

-Copper producer Chile's peso CLP= slipped 0.7% as prices of the red metal dulled after Moody's cut its outlook on China's credit ratings to negative from stable.
+Copper producer Chile's peso CLP= slipped 1.2% with prices of the red metal after Moody's cut its outlook on top consumer China's credit ratings to negative from stable.
 MET/L

-Currencies of oil producers Colombia's peso COP= and Mexico's peso MXN= dipped 0.1% each with crude prices slipping as investors were skeptical over OPEC+ supply cuts announced recently.
-O/R
+The pesos of Colombia COP= and Mexico MXN=reversed earlier losses to each rise about 0.4%.

 Latest